japt7/guess-my-number/README.md

 document.querySelector('.message').textContent = message;
 ```

 - I also learned how to implement an event listener.
-The event function below listens for a click and then resets the gain when the user clicks 'agin'.
+The event function below listens for a click and then resets the gain when the user clicks 'again'.

 ```javascript
 document.querySelector('.again').addEventListener('click', function () {